Jean-Pierre Boyer: Unification of Hispaniola

 On 30 November 1821, Jose Nunez de Caceres, president of the Spanish side of Hispaniola, declared the independence of the Spanish side of the island.
 The new nation was known as the Republic of Spanish Haiti.
 On 1 December 1821, the leaders of the new nation resolved to unite it with Gran Colombia.

 Boyer sought to protect his country from the danger of France or Spain re-taking the Spanish side of the island and using it as a foothold to attack or re-conquer Haiti.
 He wanted to maintain Haitian independence and secure the freedom of the slaves in Santo Domingo.

 After promising protection to several Dominican frontier governors and securing their allegiance, in February 1822 Boyer annexed the newly independent state with a force of 50,000 soldiers.
 These forces encountered little resistance from the considerably smaller Dominican population.
 On 9 February 1822, Boyer formally entered the capital city, Santo Domingo, where Jose Núñez de Cáceres handed over the keys to the city.
 Dominicans reacted uneasily to the Haitian invasion.

 The island of Hispaniola was now united under one government from Cape Tiburon to Cape Samana.
 By awarding land to Haitian military officers at the expense of former members of the Spanish forces of Santo Domingo, Boyer reduced his influence with the Spanish-Haitian leadership.
 He continued the policy of Pétion, his former political mentor, of helping free blacks in other Spanish-American colonies to resist the Spanish crown.
 Boyer ignored Haitian political opponents who called for reforms, such as parliamentary democracy, and veteran generals of the War of Independence, who believed that the revolution was not complete and that they were being neglected.
+Boyer ruled the island of Hispaniola until 1843, when he lost the support of the ruling elite and was ousted.

 Boyer, and his assistants, Joseph Balthazar Inginac and Jonathas Granville, were deeply involved with the massive migration of black Americans to Haiti in 1824.
 Yet, this event did not happen in a vacuum.
 Neither did the migrants respond reflexively to the promises the Haitian government offered.
 The migration is often called a failure because of the 6,000 (or more) migrants, a couple thousand of those emigrants returned to the U.S. However, those who stayed often had a different assessment of the migration.
 The term failure, then, should be applied to the prospects the Haitian government had with the migrants and the idea many white philanthropists in the U.S. had of relocating the entire black population out of the country.
 Neither of these two objectives were met.
 Yet, for the descendants of the migrants now living in the Peninsula of Samaná and those who also assimilated into the local culture, the migration gave them the opportunity to find new life on the island, and often, to interact in a wider black diaspora through commerce and industry—their knowledge of the English language gave them an edge in Haiti.